Performance improvement process

 First performance improvement meeting

 Managers should send the colleague a letter to invite them to a first Performance Improvement Meeting, giving them at least 48 hours’ notice (template letter PIP1, below).

 If the colleague wants to be accompanied to the meeting by a trade union rep or another colleague, they should arrange this and let the manager know before the meeting.
 There’s more information on the role of the workplace representative in the Guide to Workplace Representatives.

 At the meeting, we’ll give the colleague the opportunity to talk about their performance.
 Then we’ll discuss any performance improvements they need to make and also what support they might need.
-The manager will record this in a Performance Improvement Plan and give the colleague a copy.
+The manager will record this in a Performance Improvement Plan (template below) and give the colleague a copy.